 PROJECT MISSION

-JUST FUTURES builds on the filmmakers’ work with George Monbiot and the #1 bestselling book and critically acclaimed film "The Invisible Doctrine: The Secret History of Neoliberalism".
-By capturing the voices, stories, and places driving this change, this project aims to ignite a conversation about what an economy that works for everyone could look like.
-The future of capitalism – and our collective economic future – is not pre-determined.
-A reimagining of our system is not only possible, but already happening.
+JUST FUTURES aims to reframe the debate, by taking a deep dive into how control over technology, capital, and data can be redistributed so the benefits of automation are broadly shared.
+The project builds on the filmmakers’ work with George Monbiot and the #1 bestselling book and critically acclaimed film "The Invisible Doctrine: The Secret History of Neoliberalism".
+By capturing the voices, stories, and places driving this change, JUST FUTURES aims to ignite a conversation around what an economy that works for everyone could look like.
+Our collective economic future is not pre-determined – a reimagining of our system is not only possible, but already happening.

 1. THE WAY WE THINK: CHALLENGING OUR FUNDAMENTAL ASSUMPTIONS

-2. THE WAY WE ENTRUST: PURPOSE DRIVEN TRUSTS & EMPLOYEE OWNERSHIP
+2. THE WAY WE ENTRUST: PROFIT-SHARING & COLLECTIVE EQUITY

-3. THE WAY WE SUSTAIN: CLIMATE BUDGETING & TRUE COST PRICING
+3. THE WAY WE SUSTAIN: REGENERATIVE ECONOMICS & THE ENVIRONMENT

 4. THE WAY WE WORK: WORKER-OWNED CO-OPERATIVES & WEALTH SHARING

-Chapter Four examines the ways that worker-owned co-operatives are fostering innovation, wealth sharing and job quality – offering an increasingly popular, democratized model that runs counter to the traditional corporate structure.
-This is exemplified by The Mondragon Corporation in Spain, where, for over a century, an industrial-sized worker-owned conglomerate provides a proven alternative future for capitalism
+Specifically, we examine how worker-owned co-operatives offer an increasingly popular, democratized model that runs counter to the traditional corporate structure.
+This is exemplified by The Mondragon Corporation in Spain, where, for over a century, an industrial-sized worker-owned conglomerate provides a proven alternative future for capitalism.

 PETER HUTCHISON